jaygap/a-level-notes/Physics/Further Mechanics and Thermal Physics.md

 - There is no attraction between the practicals
 - The internal energy of a gas is only kinetic energy and has no potential energy
 - All collisions are elastic
-- The time between each collision is negligible compared to the time between collisions
+- The duration of each collision is negligible compared to the time between collisions

 $$\frac{pV}{T}=R$$